UdashFramework/udash-core/guide/guide/src/main/assets/pages/rest.md

 * Reordering parameters of your REST methods, except for `@Path` parameters which may be freely intermixed with other parameters but they must retain the same order relative to each other.
 * Splitting parameters into multiple parameter lists or making them `implicit`.
+* Extracting common path fragments or parameters into [prefix methods](#prefix-methods).
-* Renaming `@Path` parameters - their names are not used in REST requests
+* Renaming `@Path` parameters - their names are not used in REST requests (they are used when generating OpenAPI though)
 * Renaming non-`@Path` parameters, as long as the previous name is explicitly configured by `@Query`, `@Header`, `@Cookie` or `@Body` annotation.
 * Removing non-`@Path` parameters - even if the client sends them, the server will just ignore them.